phaserjs/phaser/README.md

 * Group.removeAll has a new optional boolean parameter: `silent`.
 If set to `true` the children will not dispatch their `onRemovedFromGroup` events.
 * Internal child movements in Group (such as bringToTop) now uses the new `silent` parameter to avoid the child emitting incorrect Group addition and deletion events.
 * Camera.updateTarget has had a make-over and now is a lot smoother under certain conditions (thanks @tjkopena, fix #966)
+* Signal.removeAll now has a new `context` parameter.
+If specified only listeners matching the given context are removed (thanks @lucbloom for the idea, #880)

 ### Bug Fixes